-All our WiBACK Nodes are designed upon carefully selected COTS components to ensure an optimal cost/performance ratio at a very low energy footprint.
-Hence, our outdoor nodes can be easily solar-powered and the Node-4-Connect even already includes a charge controller for LiFePo batteries (our built-in battery is dimensioned for 24/7/365 operation in areas located roughly within the equatorial belt).
+All our WiBACK Nodes are designed upon carefully selected COTS components to ensure an optimal cost/performance ratio at a small energy footprint.
+Hence, our outdoor nodes can be easily solar-powered.
+The Node-4-Connect (N4C) even includes a charge controller for LiFePo4 batteries (our built-in battery is dimensioned for 24/7/365 operation in areas located roughly within the equatorial belt).

-The basic WiBACK node is known as the Node-2-Connect-2 and features two WiFi radios and up to three Ethernet ports (typically only one is available when using our standard enclosure).
+The primary WiBACK node is known as the Node-2-Connect II (N2C2) and features two WiFi radios and up to three Ethernet ports (typically, only one is available when using our standard enclosure).

-Recently we built a prototype based on the Turris Omnia router which features 3 radios and up to five Ethernet ports.
-The BoM will be available soon.
+Recently we built a proof-of-concept based on the Turris Omnia router, which features three radios and up to five Ethernet ports.
+The BoM is available upon.

-Independent of the technologies used for the WiBACK backhaul, WiBACK provides transparent Ethernet on its Edge interfaces via standard Ethernet ports.
+Independent of the WiBACK backhaul technologies, WiBACK provides transparent Ethernet on its Edge interfaces via standard Ethernet ports.
 Alternatively, the built-in WiFi radios can be configured to operate as WiFi Access Points.
-Furthermore, WiBACK nodes can act as a backhaul for IoT networks and our nodes can be equipped with a integrated LoRaWAN gateway.
+Furthermore, WiBACK nodes can act as a backhaul for IoT networks, and our nodes can be equipped with an integrated LoRaWAN gateway.